Pictures

 Ricasso (Left): "Remington" inside a circle; "1917"

-However, these hangers proved too weak and a second pattern scabbard was designed, incorporating the wire belt hanger into the locket.
+The belt hanger proved too weak and a second pattern scabbard was designed, incorporating the wire belt hanger into the topmount.
 An example of the later scabbard accompanies the M1917 bayonet above.

 n/a n/a n/a "Jewell" over "1918" and "H.E."